hpi-dhc/nge_db/README.md

 ### PubMed

+The code to download and process PubMed articles is released [separately](https://gitlab.hpi.de/florian.borchert/nge_pubmed).

 ### ClinicalTrials.gov

 `poetry run populate` automatically identifies the latest monthly dump from [AACT](https://aact.ctti-clinicaltrials.org/download) and downloads it if necessary.